The Corporate Governance Review: Germany

 Germany has experienced several waves of shareholder activism.
 Owing to changes of the law and restrictive court decisions, the practice of 'greenmailing' companies through lawsuits by individual minority shareholders seeking to set aside shareholder resolutions or to delay corporate transactions is largely a thing of the past.
-Nowadays, activist shareholders are often hedge funds that seek to influence the strategy and the share price of a company even though they only hold a minority stake in the company.
+Nowadays, activist shareholders are often hedge funds that seek to influence the strategy and the share price of a company even though they hold only a minority stake in the company.
 This is typically done through the exercise of minority rights.
-Often, these attempts are accompanied by aggressive publicity and media campaigns designed to pressure the company's management into adopting the measures proposed by the activist shareholder.
+Often, these attempts are accompanied by aggressive publicity and media campaigns designed to put pressure on the company's management to adopt the measures proposed by the activist shareholder.
 Another means for activist minority shareholders to exercise a disproportionate influence on a company is through proxy fights.
-Foreign and institutional investors especially increasingly follow the voting recommendations of proxy advisers.
+Foreign and institutional investors, in particular, increasingly follow the voting recommendations of proxy advisers.
 If an activist shareholder succeeds in persuading a proxy adviser to favour the measures proposed by the activist shareholder, this will result in a significant increase in the activist shareholder's factual voting power.
 Recently, Germany has also experienced campaigns of activist short sellers.

 iv Takeover defences

-Once the bidder has published its decision to make a takeover offer, the management board may no longer take any actions that could prevent the success of the offer.
-There are, however, some statutory exceptions to this 'prohibition of frustrating action'.
+Once a bidder has published its decision to make a takeover offer, the management board may no longer take any actions that could prevent the success of the offer.
+However, there are some statutory exceptions to this 'prohibition of frustrating action'.
 The management board remains entitled to solicit competing offers from third parties (white knights) and to take actions approved by the supervisory board.
-Moreover, the management board continues to be entitled to take all measures that are in the ordinary course of the company's business and not subject of the takeover offer or that are intended to implement a business strategy that the company has embarked on before the publication of the takeover offer.
+Moreover, the management board continues to be entitled to take all measures that are in the ordinary course of the company's business and not a subject of the takeover offer or that are intended to implement a business strategy on which the company has embarked before the publication of the takeover offer.